Gaurav1921/Building-Machine-Learning-Models-from-First-Principles/Linear Regression/README.md

 ## Contributing
 If you have any suggestions or improvements for the linear regression model, feel free to create a pull request or submit an issue.

+## Acknowledgements
+This implementation was inspired by the Andrew Ng's Machine Learning course on Coursera.

 ## License
 This project is licensed under the MIT License.